SuperOfficeDocs/contribution/review/incorporate-feedback.md

     ![GitHub copy patch name -screenshot][img5]

-    (Branch is *digitaldiina-patch-1* in this example.)

 1. Select the **Files changed** tab and note or copy the file path.

      ![GitHub copy path -screenshot][img9]

 1. Select the **Code** tab on the main menu.

+1. Select your PR branch.

     ![GitHub select branch -screenshot][img10]

 1. Navigate the folders till you locate the file.

-1. Click the pencil icon to edit.
+1. Click the pencil icon to edit and revise as necessary.

-1. Commit the file.
-This time selecting the option to commit directly to the patch branch.
+1. Commit the file, selecting the option to commit directly to the **patch branch**.

 ## Check out and edit PR branch locally